Celebrating 22 years!

 Chamonix courses accommodation

 When on an Icicle course in Chamonix where accommodation is included, your course itinerary will detail where you stay.
-For most Chamonix based Alpine courses you are based in one of four types of accommodation; a self-catering studio flat, a chalet, a hotel, or a mountain hut.
+For most Chamonix based Alpine courses you are based in one of four types of accommodation; a self-catering apartment, a chalet, a hotel, or a mountain hut.
 Accommodation is on a self-catered basis, and all bedding and any tourist taxes are included.
 There is a choice of self-catered (always included) or half board (upgrade) in valley accommodation, and in huts you always stay on a half board basis.
 All bedding, linen and towels are provided in the valley accommodation.
 Some more detail on each of the options is provided below...

 Links

-Self-catering flat
+Self-catering apartment

 Chamonix chalet